Lauren Harmon |

 When you edit images in other programs like Photoshop, InDesign will often re-scale the image when it realizes there was a change.
 In most cases, this is perfectly appropriate behavior.
 But sometimes you don’t want scaling.
 The good news is that InDesign offers a file handling preference that lets you dictate how it treats relinked images.
 Watch this week’s free episode of InDesign Secrets to learn how to change this preference and preserve the dimensions of edited images.

-Tags: David Blatner, InDesign, Anne-Marie Concepción, Adobe InDesign, InDesign Secrets, Resize Image
+Tags: Adobe InDesign, Anne-Marie Concepción, David Blatner, InDesign, InDesign Secrets, Resize Image

 Thanks for signing up.